-A word of caution on using social media: you have to assume that the boss will know what is being posted on your local’s Facebook page, so be careful what you and your members post, when you post it.
+A word of caution on using social media: you have to assume that the boss will know what is being posted on your local’s social media accounts (even in “closed” or “secret” groups), so be careful what you and your members post, and when you post it.
 (See the November 2018 UE Steward: “SOCIAL MEDIA – What to do if Your Boss Doesn’t “Like” You.”)

 A number of UE locals have web sites.
 If you have one or more members who are very computer-savvy, ask them to contribute their time and talent.
 Web sites can range from very simple statements of “who we are and how to contact us” to complex sites brimming with information.
 A simple web site can be very inexpensive and easy to maintain; a complex site can be much more expensive and a lot of work.

-For more information on setting up a local web site, see “Troublemaking on the Home Page” in A Troublemaker’s Handbook 2 published by Labor Notes.
+More information on setting up a local union web site is also available in the chapter “Troublemaking on the Home Page” in A Troublemaker’s Handbook 2 published by Labor Notes.

 - People love to see pictures of themselves.
 Any time you can use pictures of members, do!
-However, be careful not to use pictures that have a large file size or they won't load well in emails or Facebook.
-(Mail Chimp also has built-in software for picture editing, including reducing file size.)
+However, be careful not to use pictures that have a large file size in emails or websites or they won't load well.
+(Social media sites like Facebook will resize photos automatically, and Mail Chimp has built-in software for picture editing, including reducing file size.)

-- On Facebook in particular, try to frame posts in a positive way.
-The site is built on generating "Likes" for content, so you want to post things that will get members to "Like" the post.
-Even if the boss has done something terrible, post the link to the local news story with a comment like, "I'm ready to tell Mr. Doe we're not going to take this anymore.
-Who's with me?"
-Then "Likes" become members standing in solidarity against the bad thing, not in favor of the bad news.
+- Try to frame posts in a positive way.
+Even if the boss has done something terrible, post the link to the local news story with a comment like, “I'm ready to tell Mr. Doe we're not going to take this anymore.
+Who's with me?”
+Then members can “like” the post as a positive choice to stand in solidarity against the bad thing, instead of just being angry at the bad news.

-- Be very careful about the timing of using any electronic communications.
-Don't post or share links while you’re at work unless you're on a break!
+- Be careful about the timing of using any electronic communications.
+If you’re not allowed to use social media at work, don’t post or share links unless you're on a break!
 The boss can see the time stamp, and you may be in trouble.